CUHKSZ-Yu/EMC/README.md

 ## Citation

-If you find this code useful for your research, please use the following BibTeX entry.
+If you find this code useful for your research, please use the following BibTeX entry. (to be published)

 ```
 @inproceedings{yu2023rf,